 Isothermal processes are those that occur at a constant temperature.
 You might have met the base equation for a change in entropy in these conditions before:

 ΔS = ΔQ / T. In the equation above, we switched the change of heat (ΔQ) for values that will make calculations easier for you.

 When you heat up a gas in a closed container, you give the molecules additional energy.
-Now the molecules have more ways of spreading energy than before, so increasing temperature increases entropy (you can also use this method to measure lattice energy).
+Now the molecules have more ways of spreading energy than before, so increasing temperature increases entropy (you can also use this method to measure and calculate lattice energy).

 If there is a chemical reaction that involves an increase in the number of gas molecules, entropy will rise.

 Substances with a simpler atomic structure will have lower entropy than more complex ones.